AI

 • They generate verifiable Playwright or Appium code from natural language prompts, giving you deterministic, repeatable E2E tests with self-healing that updates code without hiding regressions.

-• Agentic Manual Testing tools reduce maintenance, but trade away determinism and portability.
+• Agentic Manual Testing trades away determinism for simplicity.

-• They rely on adaptive locators and vision recognition to keep tests running, which makes runs non-deterministic, limits coverage to browser interactions, and increases vendor lock-in and execution cost at scale.
+• They rely on adaptive locators and vision recognition, which limits coverage to browser interactions, and increases execution costs.

-• Session Recorders are for replay and bug reproduction, not true end-to-end validation.
+• Session Recorders are not true end-to-end validation.

 A new AI-powered QA tool seems to pop up every week.
 Making sense of all the different options can be confusing.
 How do they work?
 What do they do?
 Will they fit into my development process?

-This guide categorizes AI testing tools into four types, helping you understand how each works and which fits your team's needs.
+This guide categorizes AI testing tools into three types, helping you understand how each works and which fits your team's needs.

 Before we begin, it's important to understand that unless the AI-powered QA tool is developing its own model from the ground up (a costly and extremely unlikely proposition), it's making use of someone else's underlying LLM from OpenAI, Anthropic, Google, etc.

-Rather than reviewing specific tools that change frequently, we've identified four main types you'll encounter:
+Rather than reviewing specific tools that change frequently, we've identified three main types you'll encounter:

 1. Agentic Automated Testing: Generate deterministic test code from natural language prompts.